 - Be ‘weaponised’.
 Disinformation can be used to unsettle governments, affect elections, and control public opinion.
 Such a powerful tool can be used by one country against another, as seen with Russia’s interference in the 2016 US election.

-As a UK government report into fake news concluded, such tactics are used to, “distort what is true in order to create influence, to intimidate, to make money, or to influence political elections.”
+As a 2018 report carried out by the UK's House of Commons concluded, disinformation is used to 'distort what is true in order to create influence, to intimidate, to make money, or to influence political elections.'
 There are individuals, groups, and even governments who stand to benefit from the misuse of information.
 This includes:

 - Those selling stories or getting ad revenue.
 Internet sites will often rely on ‘clickbait’ – fabricated stories with ludicrous or exaggerated headlines – to attract visitors and get advertising revenue.
 With so much information available to us, false news sources use outrageous claims to get you to click through to their website.

 - Those who stand to benefit from influencing public opinion.
 Political campaigners and others who seek political or financial gain may use disinformation.
-A good example of this is the Brexit situation – both sides made false claims in an attempt to sway the public.
+A good example of this was the Brexit campaign – both sides made false claims in an attempt to sway the public.

 What can be done about it?

 Traditionally, journalism is a field that has a code of conduct.
 Writers at major news outlets have ethical guidelines that value accuracy, fairness, thoroughness, and informed stories.
 However, these days, it’s easy for just about anyone to create a ‘news’ website and spread disinformation on social media.
-Many governments are taking a stance against disinformation, and there are some ways you can spot and avoid fake news yourself:
+Government bodies in Russia, France and Singapore (amongst others) are taking a stance against disinformation, and there are some ways you can spot and avoid fake news yourself:

 - Check the source.
 If you’ve not heard of the media outlet that’s created an article or video, make sure you read their ‘about us’ section.
 Even if you think you know the source, check out their web address.
 Many fake stories try to mimic authentic sources by making minor changes to their address. (e.g. nbcnews.com.co [fake] instead of nbcnews.com [real]).

 - Cross-reference.
 The best way to tell if a story is legitimate or not is to see whether other major news platforms are covering it.
-Websites such as Reuters and The Associated Press News tend to be fairly comprehensive in their coverage.
-You can also use fact-checking sites such as PolitiFact and Full Fact to see whether what you’re reading can be verified.
+News providers such as Reuters and The Associated Press News tend to be fairly comprehensive in their coverage.
+You can also use fact-checking websites such as PolitiFact and Full Fact to see whether what you’re reading can be verified.

 - Look out for joke articles.
 One area that sometimes muddies the waters of what’s true and what’s not is satirical or spoof articles.
 Sites such as The Onion and Waterford Whispers News often create comical stories that, at a glance, look like genuine news.
 However, it’s not uncommon for people to fall for these prank articles and take them seriously.